Michelle Wolf Called Ivanka Trump

 While hosting the White House Correspondents' Dinner in April, the host of Netflix' The Break came for Sarah Huckabee Sanders, saying the press secretary “burns facts” and “uses the ashes to create” her signature smoky eye makeup.
 Despite getting criticism from unlikely sources, Wolf stood by her words.

-Now, the comedian is not mincing words about Ivanka Trump, and is also defending Samantha Bee, who recently called Ivanka a "feckless c---" on her show Full Frontal (although she later apologized).
+Now, the comedian is not mincing words about Ivanka Trump, and is also defending Samantha Bee, who recently called Ivanka a "feckless c---" on her show Full Frontal (although she later apologised).

 Advertisement